 - Tethering isn't allowed

-- Very few benefits for Virgin Media broadband or TV customers
+- Very few benefits for Virgin Media broadband or TV customers outside of exclusive plans

 - Out-of-bundle costs are very high